Student Financial Responsibility

 Debts owed to Moraine Park are educational debt and therefore seen as educational loan if not paid prior to the end of the term.
 Your student account is considered by Moraine Park, a non-profit institution of higher learning, to be an educational loan made to you to assist in financing your education, and therefore is not dischargeable under the United States Bankruptcy Code.

-Holds: A hold will be placed on delinquent accounts restricting future registration, grade reports, official/nonofficial transcripts or any other services.
-The College will delay the release of holds on accounts paid by personal checks for a period of two weeks, credit card: one business day after payment is received, and electronic check: three business days after payment is received.
+Holds: A hold will be placed on delinquent accounts restricting certain services.
+The College will delay the release of holds on accounts paid by personal or electronic checks for a period of two weeks.
+A student with an account hold is encouraged to contact Student Financial Services at 920-924-3124 or email@example.com.
+TTY/VP: Use Relay/VRS.

 |FR||Financial Responsibility Agreement Hold-Student has not consented to Financial Responsibility.
 Will be removed when a student indicates consent.||Registration||Please go to myMPTC, Student Tab, Registration, Add/Drop Classes, select term and it will take you to Update Student Data.
 Review and update the status for The Financial Responsibility Agreement.|